-Asian shares rally as BOJ buys more bonds; U.S. crude skids
+Asia shares rally as BOJ buys more bonds; U.S. crude skids

 Gold held at $1,722 per ounce, after gaining 2.5% last week.

-Editing by Jacqueline Wong and Raju Gopalakrishnan
+Editing by Raju Gopalakrishnan and Richard Pullin